 If you’re willing to pay extra, there’s also an optional suspension system that’s even cleverer.
 It uses the car’s cameras to detect the size and shape of upcoming bumps in the road, and then it primes electronic actuators on each of the four wheels to raise or lower them as necessary to deal with the bump most effectively.
 It’s clever stuff, but we’ve not had the chance to try it out yet.

 Of course, pretty much all A8s will also be loaded to the nines with optional extras, and there’s a dizzying array to choose from that’ll quickly escalate the cost of your car to similarly dizzying levels.
-Choices include bigger wheels, a TV tuner, a 360-degree camera, rear-seat entertainment screens, night vision, a panoramic roof, massaging seats and a rear foot massager.
-That’s on top of all the clever suspension and autonomous driving kit, which is also optional.
+Choices include bigger wheels, a TV tuner, night vision, massaging seats and a rear foot massager.
+That’s on top of all the clever autonomous driving kit, which is also optional.